 The Hopi Constitution provides under Article II, the membership qualifications all Hopi have to meet.
 In some instances, some Hopis are not officially enrolled due to the membership requirements, although they speak Hopi fluently and live on/off the Hopi reservation.
 The Hopi tribal requirements for enrollment depend on documentation of parents and grandparents and the degree of Indian Hopi blood.
-Tribal membership is used to establish individual eligibility of the various tribal programs such as: tribal housing, land assignments and grazing permits, scholarships, jobs and other various social service programs the tribal government provides.
+Tribal membership provides individual eligibility of the various tribal programs such as: tribal housing, land assignments and grazing permits, scholarships, jobs and other various social service programs of the tribal government.